More about: 5 Best Day Trips from Amsterdam

 30 km from Amsterdam, between Lisse and Hillegom, there is an Eden.
 It is the Keukenhof Gardens, known as the largest flower garden in the world and called 'The Garden of Europe'.
 What was once a simple, sprawling orchard in the south of Holland is today, without a doubt, one of the most beautiful places in the Netherlands.
 This is where you will see the country's famed flower, the poppy, in all its splendour on its 32 hectares of such colourful grounds.

-What is included in the Keukenhof Poppy Gardens tour?
+About the Keukenhof Poppy Gardens

 3. Excursions to Volendam, Marken and the windmills of Zaanse Schans